 Alex’s next form of punishment is staring at a blank wall every day with her backpack full of rocks.
 The days drag on until day 118.

 Alex tells Jason and inadvertently Carol Lynn that she is being held captive.
 They call an attorney in Salt Lake and will try to get her out.
-Alex talks to the Lawyer who is Wilson Cruz (Ricky from My So Called Life!?!)
+Alex talks to The Lawyer, who is played by Wilson Cruz.
+(Ricky from My So-Called Life!?!)
 He promises to get her out of her situation but makes her late to class, which means more punishment.

-Before she can be sent to the wall again with her back back.
+Before she can be sent to the wall again with her backpack.
 Alex runs out of the house and is almost hit by a bus.
-She takes the bus to school but the school is closed.
-The next day tho, Carol Lynn calls protective services and tells the secretaries at the school if they call the Simms they will go to jail.
+She takes the bus to school, but the school is closed.
+The next day tho, Carol Lynn calls protective services and tells the secretaries at the school if they call the Simms, they will go to jail.

-Now in custody, Alex tells the case worker that she has been held against her will for 8 month.
+Now in custody, Alex tells the caseworker that she has been held against her will for 8 months.
 243 days.
-Alex is given new clothing, and is safe.
-The case worker tells Alex that love is love and then calls Frankie to come see her.
+Alex is given new clothing and is safe.
+The caseworker tells Alex that love is love and then calls Frankie to come to see her.
 Alex hears that red jeeps pull up and runs outside.
 They run to each other in slow motion and hug.
-(This was creative licence for the movie, she never saw Frankie again.)
+(This was a creative license for the movie, she never saw Frankie again.)

-We get a few title cards at the end of the movie that read:
+We get a few title cards at the end of the film that reads:

 “ After months of legal battles in Utah, Paul and Alex won the right for Alex to live as an openly gay teenager.
 No one, not even her parents, could force her to return to conversion therapy.
 Alex and her parents have since reconciled.
 Alex’s father offered to walk her down the aisle someday, should she marry the woman of her dreams.”

-Movie is basis for her 2016 memoir, Saving Alex: When I Was Fifteen I Told My Mormon Parents I Was Gay, and That’s When My Nightmare Began
+The movie is based on her 2016 memoir, Saving Alex: When I Was Fifteen I Told My Mormon Parents I Was Gay, and That’s When My Nightmare Began

 McKrae Game, who founded the South Carolina–based conversion therapy organization Hope for Wholeness (a.k.a.
 Truth Ministry) in 1999, came out as gay in August 2019.